Another Korean rice bowl to love: Hwe Dup Bap! Refreshing, satisfying, and utterly delicious with fresh fish + spicy-sweet-tangy Gochujang Sauce.

 - 1/2 Tbsp sugar

-- Add Cho Gochujang ingredients in a small bowl and mix well.
+- In a small bowl, make the Cho Gochujang sauce.
+Add ingredients and mix well.
 The sauce should be smooth and pourable.
-Add more vinegar, 1 tsp at a time, if the sauce looks too thick.
+Add more vinegar and/or sesame oil 1 tsp at a time, if the sauce looks too thick.
 Set aside.

-- Prep vegetables: chop the lettuce, julienne carrots and cucumbers, and chiffonade perilla leaves (like basil).
+- Prep vegetables: roughly chop the lettuce, julienne the carrots and cucumbers, and chiffonade perilla leaves (like basil).

 - Serve sushi bowls with Cho Gochujang and extra sesame oil.
 People can drizzle as much Cho Gochujang and sesame oil as they like.
 Mix with a spoon and enjoy!